ln-komandur/nextcloud-on-ubuntu/README.md

 1. Data is stored on a separate and dedicated disk partition on the machine where nextcloud server is running
 2. A self-signed security certificate is used
 3. DNS lookups are not used
+This write up is based on the actual `history` of commands executed by following a blend of the above references

+---

 ## Why install manually? ***(why not install via snap)***
 1. snapd creates loop devices for each application / package it installs.
 Each of those loop devices are mounted separately during boot up, slowing down the boot up itself.